 If you plan to write a lodging review, give the good, bad and the ugly.
-Nothing says “I-got-this-hotel-room-for-free” like a glowing lodging review.
+Nothing says “I-got-this-hotel-room-for-free” like a glowing travel review.
 If you want to be taken seriously as a lodging reviewer, you need to point out the flaws in the property, as well as the highlights.

 If your room looked onto a vacant, trash-laden lot, mention that – better yet, take a picture of the view.
 How many times have you stayed at a place, based on pictures, only to find that they had photo-shopped the image?
+Disappointing, right?
 Please, people – be real with your photography and lodging reviews.

 When my family and I stayed at a Las Vegas joint on the strip, the 17th floor window screen was missing and looked down to the RV cement parking lot.
 I referred to our room as “the suicide room.”
 It was, in fact, dangerous and depressing.
 Of course, I e-mailed the property to let them know I was writing a review and asked them to get in touch with me.
 I even filled out their customer response survey, post trip.
 I never received a response from the company.

 Don’t Forget Disclosure